7 Best Split Rail Fence Gate Ideas

 Wooden corral style gates use dimensional lumber when built.
 1x6s and 2x6s are popular lumber sizes for a split rail fence gate.
 Dimensional lumber is easy to work with.
 Allowing homeowners and do-it-yourselfers the opportunity to build their own gates.

 As a result, custom gate openings are easy to accommodate.
-Spacing of the horizontal rails should be the same as the split rail spacing.
+Spacing of the horizontal rails should match the split rail fence spacing.

-Corral style gates are not as heavy as split rails gates.
-However, still not recommended for large openings.
+They aren’t as heavy in weight as split rail gates.
+However, I still don’t recommended them when required to cover large openings.
 Attaching wire mesh is an option using fence staples.

 split rail fence with aluminum gate